-Summary: While it is always good practice to request CBD third-party certification testing results for CBD products, they can’t always guarantee a pure and safe product.
+Summary: While it is always good practice to request CBD third party certifications testing results for CBD products, they can’t always guarantee a pure and safe product.
 Denatured ethanol extraction can cause residual solvents and other materials to end up in the product at “acceptable” levels according to regulations.
 In this article we discuss what you need to know when it comes to third party testing and residual contamination in CBD products.

 Why your CBD May Contain Residual Solvents

-So, you have a CBD third-party certification that says your CBD is pure.
+So, you've had CBD third party certifications that says your CBD is pure.
 Because of this precautionary measure, you feel totally comfortable that this product you take every single day is safe, effective and pure.
 But, is it really safe, effective and pure?

-The fact of the matter is that, while third party testing is a good measure, it doesn’t always mean your products are free and clear of all residual chemicals or contaminants.
+The fact of the matter is that, while third party certifications are a good measure, it doesn’t always mean your products are free and clear of all residual chemicals or contaminants.
 In fact, this unfortunate reality can be examined in the food and drug industry.

 Did you know the federal government allows some pretty disgusting things in your food as long as that “disgusting” thing does not exceed certain levels?
 The FDA has published guidelines on maximum allowed limits on mouse hairs, maggots, molds, rodent excreta, insect parts, mites, foreign matter and debris - a disturbing thought to say the very least.